rish560/DoctorFindByRishav/README.md

 - `GET /api/doctors?search=term` - Search doctors by name, specialty, or location
 - `GET /api/doctors/:id` - Get doctor by ID
 - `GET /api/health` - Health check

+All APIs are built into the Next.js application using API routes.

 ## 📱 Responsive Design